frostie/ComputerScience/README.md

 ![alt_text](https://github.com/pippom/ComputerScience/blob/master/ComputerScience.jpg)

 # About this repository
-The intent of this repository is to store some algorithms I used in labs and assignments from my Computer Science degree
+The intent of this repository is to store some algorithms I used in labs and assignments from my Computer Science degree.
 The repository currently covers:

 - Data Structures and ALgorithm Analysis

 ## Lab: Find the largest element in an unsorted array of integers: